ChanrajMandok/deribit_volatility_surface_area/readme.md

 - **Model Stability:** Arbitrage-free surfaces generally exhibit smoother behaviors and are less swayed by market noise.

+---

+### 3. Methodology Implementation

+In developing a methodological approach for the volatility surface, I've emphasized adherence to non-arbitrage theories while leveraging computational methods to ensure precision and efficiency.Central to my approach is the RectBivariateSpline, a tool designed for two-dimensional data interpolation.
+Its significance in this context is manifold:

+**Dimensionality Alignment:** The volatility surface operates in a two-dimensional framework, marked by moneyness and time-to-maturity.
+The RectBivariateSpline, by design, caters to such bi-dimensional data, ensuring precise interpolations.

+**Ensuring Continuity::** Financial models are sensitive to abrupt transitions, which can induce mispricing or arbitrage.
+The RectBivariateSpline delivers a smooth volatility surface, essential for accurate derivatives pricing and risk assessment.

+**Responsive Modeling::** Unlike more rigid interpolation techniques, the RectBivariateSpline tailors itself to the data's peculiarities.
+This adaptability results in a volatility surface that resonates with market subtleties, balancing theoretical robustness with practicality.

+In sum, my incorporation of the RectBivariateSpline aligns mathematical rigor with market dynamics, ensuring a volatility surface that's attuned to real-time market nuances.

 # Architecture Design
 ![Deribit_logo](illustrations/app_architecture.png)